xactai/ELI-ALPR/README.md

 #### MJPEG_PORT
 The port number of the local host to which the video is streamed.
 #### JSON_PORT
-The port number on the local host used for streaming the detection JSON data.
+The port number on the local host used for transmitting the detection JSON data.

 #### MJPEG_WIDTH MJPEG_HEIGHT
 The image size send to the local host.